Rotekoppen/partytube/README.md

 # PartyTube
-Simple light cross-platform Youtube video requesting system, with graphical user interfaces, for playing them on a big screen
+Simple tiny cross-platform Youtube video requesting system, with graphical user interfaces, for playing them on a big screen

 ## Setup